 Almonds are one of my favourite nuts.
 They are packed with vitamins and minerals, healthy and simply delicious.
 I used to have salted almonds but nowadays I opted for unsalted ones as it’s healthier.

-This vegan almond biscuit butter’s base is almond butter.
+This recipe’s base is almond butter.
 If you’ve never made any nut butter before, don’t worry!
 Making nut butter is super easy.
 All you have to do is throw your favourite nuts in a food processor and process until very smooth.
 That’s all!
 Homemade nut butter somewhat taste much better so I always make my own nut butters.

 Unfortunately, the Lotus biscuits aren’t gluten-free.
 BUT, I researched and there are apparently very similar biscuits called Speculoos and they are gluten-free!